In our digital marketing case studies post, we mentioned a 5 phase strategy that we use to build profitable social media campaigns for our clients.

-So here’s our post on digital marketing tools for small business owners if that’s something you want to check out.
+So here’s our post on the best digital marketing tools for small businesses if that’s something you want to check out.

 Now after you have been executing your social media marketing strategy for about a month or so, it’s time to move on to phases 4 and 5.

 But first, before we get into that, be sure to check out our new social media ads training course to help you master social advertising.